IBM/jdbc-driver/README.md

 ```

 If you want to both build AND run the test suite, or portions of the test suite.
 You will need to edit all the *Test.properties files under the <jdbc-driver>/src/test directory amending all the properties in each file to suite your QRadar environment.
-The username/password combination must be a valid Qradar user, attached to a User Role, defined with both Log Activity and Network Activity privileges granted.
-For testing convenience, use the Qradar admin user for connection.
+The username/password combination must be a valid QRadar user, attached to a User Role, defined with both Log Activity and Network Activity privileges granted.
+For testing convenience, use the QRadar admin user for connection.

 ```